unitaryfund/unitary.foundation/src/content/blog/2025_werqshop.md

 ## About the workshop

-The Workshop on Error Resilience in Quantum computing (WERQSHOP) will bring together researchers, developers, and practitioners working on all aspects of QEM and error resilient compilation — from sample complexity to the implementation of protocols in real-world quantum computing pipelines.
+The Workshop on Error Resilience in Quantum computing ([WERQSHOP](https://werq.shop/)) will take place June 17-19 at New York University in New York City and will bring together researchers, developers, and practitioners working on all aspects of QEM and error resilient compilation — from sample complexity to the implementation of protocols in real-world quantum computing pipelines.

 The goal is to foster collaboration between:
 Software developers building open source QEM tooling and integrations,